-5. Continued Notice of Intent 12 Spouting Horn Rd (047-0595)- Request to install a pool, paver patios, and a paver driveway within buffer zone to Coastal Bank, and aluminum beach access stairs within Coastal Bank.
-Lead Engineer Tony Capachietti removed the steel sheet piling option.
-They plan to create a 5 ft wide by 2 ft deep swale to drain and spread run off from the abutter (Paul and Julie Ferragamo) across the coastal bank which will have vegetation and jutte mats to spread the run off and improve infiltration above the bank providing "a more durable form of erosion control."
+5. Continued Notice of Intent, 12 Spouting Horn Rd (047-0595)

+Request to install a pool, paver patios, and a paver driveway within buffer zone to Coastal Bank, and aluminum beach access stairs within Coastal Bank.

+Engineer Tony Capachietti removed the steel sheet piling option that was previously proposed.
+They plan to create a 5 ft wide by 2 ft deep swale to drain and spread run off from the abutter (Paul and Julie Ferragamo) across the coastal bank which will have vegetation and jute mats to spread the run off and improve infiltration above the bank providing "a more durable form of erosion control."
 Landscaping plans also propose beach grass.
 The Owner's Engineer states that "concerns of the abutter of drainage flooding the pool are unfounded."
-Other mitigations include: the aluminum stairs will be removal, and the patio will be replaced with pea stone to prevent erosion.
-The Abutter's Engineer responded: "You can work on a coastal bank but you cannot effect wave action in a velocity zone."
-Commissioner Kent feels Abutter's Engineer misinterpreted Nahant Wetland Bylaw which allows work 100 ft from Coastal Storm flowage, it is not related to Coastal bank.
+Additional mitigation includes: the aluminum stairs will be removed seasonally and the patio will be replaced with pea stone to prevent erosion.